Having a cataract operation (easy read)

 This will help you to get to know the faces, voices and names of the people you will meet when you have the operation.

-After the operation you will wear an eye shield.
+After the operation, you will wear an eye shield.

-After the operation your eyes might be sensitive to light.
+After the operation, your eyes might be sensitive to light.

 You might find it very bright.

-Practise wearing sunglasses and a sun hat.
+Practice wearing sunglasses and a sun hat.

 You should try not to touch or rub your eyes.